KevinUnedo/machine-learning-clustering/README.md

 # Machine Learning Course Project: Mall Customer Clustering

 ## Overview
-This repository contains the project for my machine learning course, focusing on clustering analysis using the K-Means algorithm.
+This repository contains the project for my machine learning course, focusing on clustering analysis using the MeanShift algorithm.
 The dataset used in this project pertains to mall customers, with features including Customer ID, Gender, Age, Annual Income, and Spending Score.

 ## Project Structure
 - `data/`: This directory contains the dataset used for analysis.
 The primary file is mall_customer_data.csv, which includes the raw data.

 - `notebooks/`: Jupyter notebooks used for data exploration, preprocessing, and clustering analysis are stored here.
 The main notebook is clustering_analysis.ipynb.

 - `src/`: This directory contains any source code or scripts used in the project.
-The primary script is kmeans_clustering.py, implementing the K-Means clustering algorithm.
+The primary script is mean-shift-clustering.py, implementing the MeanShift clustering algorithm.

 ## Getting Started
 1. Clone the Repository: